jacoblapworth/akahu-sdk-swift/kss/README.md

 Allows authoring of markdown documents to be included with KSS blocks.

-* Markdown docs come immediatly after headings and precede description blocks.
+* Markdown docs come immediately after headings and precede description blocks.
 * files are referenced as relative paths to the src/docs directory

 Example of adding in `overview.md` into the toast section.